H2CO3/Sparkling/doc/semantics.md

 `let x = 3, y = 2;`

 §2.11.2.
-It is illegal to declare a variable that has the name of a variable which already exists (which is already visible) in a scope.
+It is illegal to declare a variable that has the name of a variable which already exists (which is already visible) in a scope inside the same function.
+If, however, within a certain function body, a variable is declared with the same name as one of the variables in the closure of the function, then the newly declared variable - which has narrower scope - shadows (hides) the original variable in the closure.

 §2.11.3.
 Comma-separated variable declarations happen in their syntactic order (i. e. the first declaration is compiled first, then the second, etc.)